chrisdsasa/Quizify/README.md

 The application will be available at `http://localhost:5000`

+### Security Considerations

+- **Never commit your `.env` file** to version control
+- Regularly rotate your `SECRET_KEY` in production
+- Consider setting up rate limiting for API requests
+- Use HTTPS in production
+- Implement proper user authentication and authorization

 ### AI Configuration (OpenAI)

 The application uses the OpenAI API to generate quiz questions.
 You need to: